welovemedia/ffmate-docs/docs/presets.md

      -H 'accept: application/json'
 ```

-FFmate responds with a JSON object containing the full details of the specified preset.
+FFmate returns a JSON object with the full details of the specified preset.

 💡 Tip: Want a quick way to check the preset details?
 You can view preset configurations directly in the [FFmate Web UI](/docs/web-ui.md) without using the API.

 ## Deleting a Preset

-To delete an existing preset, send a `DELETE` request to the FFmate API, replacing `{presetId}` with the UUID of the preset you want to remove.
+To delete an existing preset, send a `DELETE` request to the FFmate API, replacing `{presetId}` with the `ID` of the preset you want to remove.

 ```sh
 curl -X DELETE 'http://localhost:3000/api/v1/presets/{presetId}' \